 Modern Data Infrastructure: The Future of Business Intelligence

 This growth necessitates scalable infrastructure capable of handling the increased complexity and volume of data.
-Furthermore, Gartner predicts that more than 80% of enterprises will have adopted generative AI APIs or deployed AI-enabled applications by 2026, signalling a paradigm shift towards innovation powered by modern data systems.
+Furthermore, Gartner predicts that more than 80% of enterprises will have adopted generative AI APIs or deployed AI-enabled applications by 2026, signalling a paradigm shift towards innovation powered by modern data system infrastructure.

 Modern data infrastructure serves as the backbone for business intelligence, enabling organisations to unlock actionable insights at scale and leverage AI.
 In this blog, we’ll explore what modern data infrastructure is, why it’s vital for businesses, and how it’s shaping the future of decision-making.